 We generate product revenue primarily through the sales of our AquAdvantage Salmon.
 We also sell conventional Atlantic salmon, salmon eggs, fry, and byproducts.
-We expect that our sales will be modest and infrequent until our grow-out farms in Indiana and Rollo Bay are in full production, which is expected in mid-2020.
+We expect that our sales will be modest and infrequent until our grow-out farms in Indiana and Rollo Bay commence harvesting, which is expected in mid-2020.